 Nonprofit organizations exist to serve the public by addressing local, regional, or global social issues that for-profits generally do not.
-Over 1.5 million nonprofits contribute almost a trillion dollars to the US economy, and US News and World Reports states that 50% of such organizations in the US and Canada plan to increase staffing.
+Over 1.5 million nonprofits contribute almost a trillion dollars to the US economy.
+US News and World Reports state that 50% of such organizations in the US and Canada plan to increase staffing.
 This sector encompasses multifarious organizations and causes, including hospitals, schools, faith-based institutions, and social welfare organizations.
 One common factor among them is the crucial need for well-developed, progressive leadership.
 An MBA in nonprofit management can help you acquire business skills and insight to lead or launch a humanitarian-focused outfit.

-Earning an online MBA with a concentration in nonprofit management can be a momentous step toward top positions in administration, sales, risk control, and other senior management jobs in this field.
+Earning an online MBA with a nonprofit management concentration can be a momentous step toward top positions in administration, sales, risk control, and other senior management jobs in this field.
 Choosing a degree program is no small task considering its potential impact on your career trajectory.
 This page provides some guidance and factors to ponder about this specialized degree.
 You’ll discover the benefits of obtaining an MBA in nonprofit management, typical coursework, potential career paths, and how it stands out among similar degrees.

 What is an Online MBA in Nonprofit Management?